On your mark, get set, go!

 - Count your steps.
 Start counting the steps (in German) every time you go up or down a set of stairs.
 This will become habit and ingrain the counting process into your head without even knowing it.

 - Listen to counting videos.
 Here’s a video that counts from one to ten, and here’s another with numbers from 11 to 100.
+For additional counting videos, enhanced with learning tools and interactive captions, try FluentU.

 - Bring German numbers and counting into your cooking.
 If you’re one of those folks who likes to cook for yourself at home, consider printing out recipes in German.
 Even if you’re using a recipe in English, several numbers are scattered throughout the ingredients and procedures, so when you need to count out how many cups are being used in a recipe, do it in German.